CP-04 Bovine (also known as “Bovine Town”) Construction Camp

 • Established: 1869, by Central Pacific Railroad, during construction of original transcontinental railroad

-• Origin of Name: Named after Bovine Mountain, referring to region’s cattle industry, which used Bovine Town as its center of operations
+• Origin of Name: Named after wild cattle, lost by early pioneer stockmen as they traveled the area; Bovine Mountain refers to the region’s cattle industry, which used Bovine Town as its center of operations

 • Miles from San Francisco: 691.6